Epulides/epuli (plural of epulis) are common benign growths found in dogs' mouths.

 Peripheral odontogenic fibroma (previously called ossifying epulides) is similar in appearance to a fibromatous epulis as it also has a pink smooth surface, but it has an osteoid matrix; it's made up of early-stage bone cells known as osteoblasts.

-Acanthomatous ameloblastoma (previously called acanthomatous epulis) is classified as benign but it tends to invade adjacent bone and it is locally agressive.
+Acanthomatous ameloblastoma (previously called acanthomatous epulis) is classified as benign but it tends to invade adjacent bone and it is locally aggressive.
 It can be pre-cancerous.
 However, it does not spread to other regions of the body.
 This tumor often has a rough cauliflower-like, ulcerated surface.
 It occurs most commonly in the incisor and canine tooth area of the lower and upper jaw.
 It occurs less commonly near the fourth upper premolar in the upper jaw and the lower jaw's first molar.

 Epulis is the fourth most common tumor found in the canine mouth.
 It is very rare in cats.